Farro Cooking Guide: The Ultimate Guide to Perfect Farro Every Time

 In a large pot, sauté the onion and garlic in olive oil until softened.
 Add the mushrooms and cook until softened.
 Pour in the vegetable broth, bring to a boil, and then reduce heat to low.
 Simmer for 15 minutes.
 Stir in the farro and kale.
 Cook for an additional 5 minutes or until the kale is wilted.
 Season with salt and pepper to taste.

-3. Farro Risotto with Asparagus and Parmesan
+3. farro risotto with Asparagus and Parmesan

 This is a twist on the classic risotto, featuring the nutty flavour of farro and the fresh taste of asparagus.
 It’s a delicious and elegant dish that’s sure to impress.